10KD/kicstarter/README.md

 # Kicstarter

-Kicstarter is a crowdfunding platform inspired by Kickstarter.
-It's a fullstack application built with a Ruby on Rails backend, PostgreSQL database, and React-Redux on the frontend.
+Kicstarter is a crowdfunding platform clone of Kickstarter(for demonstrative purposes only).
+It's a fullstack application built with a React/Redux frontend, Ruby on Rails backend, and PostgreSQL database.
 Much like Kickstarter, users can create projects with fund raising goals.

 Kicstarter was created by Don Kim.